Walmart+ Hidden Fees and Extra Costs in 2026

 Walmart says free shipping with no order minimum applies to items sold by Walmart or shipped by Walmart.
 Marketplace items can have separate shipping charges, even though they may still count toward the $35 minimum for free shipping from Walmart.

-This is one of the easiest ways to think you are getting “free shipping” and still see extra cost at checkout.
+This is an easy way to think you’re getting “free shipping” and still see extra cost at checkout.

 4. Freight and oversized item surcharges